header 1200

 The Proof of Citizenship Initiative also gives preference to those who already have a valid US Passport

 A valid US Passport is required to travel overseas and is useful for traveling to Canada or Mexico.
-About 45% of Washington voters have a valid passport.
-But this is likely the same people who have an enhanced Drivers License.
+About 60% of Washington voters have a valid passport.
+But these are likely the same people who have an enhanced Drivers License.
 Therefore, at most 1 million people will be able to easily take their passport to their county auditor and get back on the voter rolls.
 But this still leaves 2 million people who will need to find their original birth certificate to get back on the voter rolls.

 Older Americans are less likely to have a valid passport than younger Americans